What’s the weight limit of the average barbell/squat stand you can find in a home gym? I’ve done some digging and found out what you can expect.

 Fixed squat stands have higher load limits in general.
 The lowest load limit of any fixed squat stand is 500 lbs. while the highest are 1000 lbs.
 Manufacturers are a bit cautious with giving hard numbers but they will say the minimum load they can guarantee.
 Does that mean they can be loaded heavier?
 Maybe but testing that is completely at your own risk.

-So, if you’ve got a fixed rack, you can be reasonably sure that it can handle at least 500 lbs.
+So, if you’ve got a fixed stand, you can be reasonably sure that it can handle at least 500 lbs.
 Many of them can actually support way more than that.
 So if you intend on lifting heavy, this is the way to go.

 Adjustable stands range from 330 lbs. to 550 lbs.
 That’s clearly much lower than fixed stands.
 Adjustable stands are inherently less stable than fixed ones since the uprights are made out of two pieces.
 That is a lot less stable than a single piece.
 Because the uprights are in two pieces to make them adjustable, they can feel a bit less stable by design.